vycoder/portfolio/src/blogs/2018/weird-javascript.md

 console.log(name);      // Watson
 ```

 What happened?
 When `setName` was called inside `d.fun`, the `this` operator is now pointing to the global object.
-The object that `this` was referring to was lost and defaults back to the global object.
+The object that `this` was referring to was lost and defaulted back to the global object.

 To understand this, remember that `this` is always bound to the object that called it. `d.fun()`, `fun`'s `this` is bound to `d`, but right before `fun()` finished executing, `setName()` was invoked but isn't bound to any object (it was invoked by `fun`, but `fun` is not an object), hence it got thrown off to the global object.

-A common solution for solving this problem is usually done by exploiting the concept of how the execution context behaves when it can't find a certain variable in the current execution context, it goes out to the outer environment that points to it's parent lexical context until it finds it.
+A common solution for solving this problem is usually done by exploiting the concept of how the execution context behaves when it can't find a certain variable, it goes out to the outer environment that points to its parent lexical context until it finds it.
 ```javascript
 var e = {
   name: '',